yulondawyatt/unit-fundamentals/common-methods-and-tools/readme.md

 When you copy code:

 - Provide where you got it from.
 If a classmate helped you, give them credit as well.
 - Only copy small bits of code that fit your specific project.
-Don't copy someone else's whole project.
-Change a few words and say it is yours - this is plagiarism.
+Don't copy someone else's whole project then change a few words and say it is yours - this is plagiarism.
 - Be ready to explain every line of code you copied.
 - Be sure to modify it and add comments that suit your needs to make it your own.

 For this course, the code you copy must represent your current technical ability.
 If you are stuck or feeling behind, reach out to an instructor.
 Remember, the ultimate goal of this program is for you to pass a coding interview and get a job as a developer.
 Therefore you must be able to demonstrate the skills and abilities that you've learned.
 Submitting work you don't understand to "get it done" will not help you attain your goal.

 It's also important to note that your early code will be messy, have issues like having too many variables, and your solutions will be inelegant.
 It can feel tempting to get code that looks better, but if you can't explain what the other code does, it won't help you build your skills.
-So it's better to write and share your code.
+So it's better to write and share the code you have written and get feedback.
 Like someone who has begun to learn to paint, your early work will be rough.
 That's ok!
 With practice, you'll gain speed, efficiency, and elegance.

 ## String methods